c-roussel/fizzbuzz-api/README.md

 - Build the `fizzbuzz-api` docker image using `make docker`.
 Then run `docker run -p $YOUR_PORT:3000 fizzbuzz-api`.

+# Configuration

+Envrionment variables:

+- `FIZZBUZZ_MAX_LIMIT`: integer that will limit the maximum `limit` on /fizzbuzz route.

 # Routes

 Feel free to read `docs/swagger/swagger.yml`.